-I suppose that's why Jeong Woo's sister was quick to judge him without attempting to know his story.
-It's like they say, one shouldn't judge someone's choice when they don't understand their reason.
+I suppose that's why Jeong Woo's sister quickly judged him without attempting to know his story.
+It's like they say; one shouldn't judge someone's choice when they don't understand their reason.
 I loved how Kang Jae comforted Boo Jung; rather than make her feel ashamed, he let her know she was not alone.
 He practically told her that some days may feel like it's hard to keep going, but that she must stay strong if for nobody else herself.
-The reality of it all; I can only imagine how overwhelming it must feel to be lonely, even in a crowd.
-It may not feel like it when one has a tough time, but it's true, time heals almost everything if one gives time some time.
+The reality is that I can only imagine how overwhelming it must feel to be lonely, even in a crowd.
+It may not feel like it when one has a tough time, but it's true; time heals almost everything if one gives time some time.

-Everybody in this drama, even Jin Jung Soo (Boo Jung's husband), Kyung Eun, and Jung Ah Ran, despite not seeming so, appear to have their own complicated history.
-It makes sense then that they would each resort to their own drastic measures of relief.
-For Jung Soo and Kyung Eun, it's trying to find comfort in their first loves, and for Jung Ah Ran, it's hiring someone to do away with her embarrassment, ruining someone she's already ruined with her utter disregard, believing she has the privilege to do so solely for being rich and famous.
-What's funny, though, is that despite the world being such an enormous place, it can seems like such a small space.
-In the person she hires in her bid to destroy Boo Jung is Kang Jae.
+Everybody in this drama, even Jin Jung Soo (Boo Jung's husband), Kyung Eun, and Jung Ah Ran, despite not seeming so, appears to have a complicated history.
+It makes sense then that they would each resort to their drastic relief measures.
+For Jung Soo and Kyung Eun, it's trying to find comfort in their first loves.
+For Jung Ah Ran, it's hiring someone to do away with her embarrassment, ruining someone she's already ruined with utter disregard, believing she has the privilege to do so solely for being rich and famous.
+What's funny is that despite the world being such an enormous place, it seems like such a small space.
+Kang Jae is the person she hires to destroy Boo Jung.
 As they say, fate has a weird way of circling back over paths meant to cross.
-Lost exceeds my expectation in its storytelling, acting, and directing -- exceptionally well casted.
+Lost exceeds my expectation in its storytelling, acting, and directing -- exceptionally well cast.